IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 #.
 Enter your username and password for your Dataverse installation account and click "Convert Account".
 #.
 Now you have finished converting your Dataverse installation account to use ORCID for log in.

+Note that you cannot go through this conversion process if your Dataverse installation account associated with the Username/Email log in option has been deactivated.

 Convert your Dataverse installation account away from ORCID for log in
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^